-Given that Switzerland is a federal country, taxes apply at three levels, at the national, cantonal and communal levels.
-This applies whatever the legal form of your company.
-You are also subject to two forms of taxation, capital tax, and income tax.
-The direct federal tax levied on the profit is fixed and unique for all companies.
-It is 8.5%.
-Cantonal taxes on profit and capital, on the other hand, vary according to the rate established by each canton.
-They are generally between 2% and 25% for the income tax, and between 0.05% and 6% for the capital tax.
-They can be fixed or follow a progressive scale.
+Taxes in Switzerland apply at three levels.
+These are the federal, cantonal and communal levels.
+This structure is applicable for all types of companies.
+The tax chargeable also exists in two forms, namely capital tax and income tax.
+The direct federal tax levied on the profit is fixed at 8.5% and therefore differs accordingly for each company.
+Cantonal taxes on profit and capital are based on the rate established by each canton.
+The rates range from 2% to 25% for the income tax, and 0.05% to 6% for the capital tax.
+They can be either fixed or progressive depending on the canton.

 Starting a business in Switzerland as a foreigner

 The regulations to follow are different depending on whether you are a national of a country of the EU and EFTA, or of a third country that is not a member of these two associations of states.